Tate McRae

 Tate Rosner McRae (born July 1, 2003) is a Canadian singer, songwriter, and dancer.
-She first gained prominence as a contestant on the American reality television series So You Think You Can Dance in 2016.
-She was later signed by RCA Records and went on to release two extended plays (EPs), All the Things I Never Said (2020) and Too Young to Be Sad (2021).
-The latter was the most streamed female EP of 2021 on Spotify and was preceded by the single "You Broke Me First", which peaked within the top ten of the Canadian Hot 100 and the top 20 of the US Billboard Hot 100.
+McRae began her career as a dancer, appearing as a contestant on the American reality television series So You Think You Can Dance in 2016.
+After signing with RCA Records, she released the extended plays (EPs) All the Things I Never Said (2020) and Too Young to Be Sad (2021); the latter became the most streamed female EP of 2021 on Spotify, while its single "You Broke Me First" marked her first US Billboard Hot 100 entry.

-McRae's debut studio album, I Used to Think I Could Fly (2022), peaked at number three on the Canadian music charts and spawned the top-10 single "She's All I Wanna Be".
-After developing a more pop-oriented sound, her 2023 single "Greedy" was released to worldwide commercial success, peaking atop both the Billboard Global 200 and the Canadian Hot 100, as well as peaking at number three on the Billboard Hot 100.
-The song preceded McRae's second studio album, Think Later (2023), which debuted in the top five of several countries.

-In 2025, McRae released her third studio album, So Close to What, which topped record charts worldwide, including the Canadian Albums Chart and the US Billboard 200.
-The album yielded the international top-10 singles "Sports Car" and "Revolving Door".
-Later that year, she scored her first US number-one single as a featured artist on Morgan Wallen's "What I Want" and achieved her first solo US top-ten debut with "Tit for Tat".
-For the track "Just Keep Watching", McRae received her first Grammy Award nomination for Best Dance Pop Recording.
+McRae's debut studio album, I Used to Think I Could Fly (2022), peaked at number three on the Canadian music charts and featured the single "She's All I Wanna Be".
+Her second studio album, Think Later (2023), explored a more pop-oriented sound and was led by the global number-one single "Greedy".
+In 2025, McRae released her third studio album, So Close to What, which topped the US Billboard 200 and yielded the international top-ten hits "Sports Car", "Revolving Door", and "Tit for Tat".
+That same year, she scored her first US number-one single with Morgan Wallen's "What I Want" and earned a Grammy Award nomination for the soundtrack single "Just Keep Watching".

 Early life and education

-Tate Rosner McRae was born in Calgary, Alberta, on July 1, 2003, the daughter of Tanja Rosner, a German dance instructor, and Todd McRae, a lawyer for oil and gas companies who has Scottish ancestry.
-At the age of two she moved with her family to Oman, on account of her father's work; she lived there for three years.
+Tate Rosner McRae was born in Calgary, Alberta, on Canada Day, 2003, the daughter of Tanja Rosner, a German dance instructor, and Todd McRae, a lawyer for oil and gas companies who has Scottish ancestry.
+At the age of two, she moved with her family to Oman on account of her father's work; she lived there for three years.
 During her time in Oman, McRae attended The American International School Muscat (TAISM).
 McRae began recreational dance training at age six.
-Having returned to Calgary, at the age of eight, she began to train more intensively in dance and competed with Drewitz Dance Productions.
-From age 11, she began training in all styles of dance at YYC Dance Project, a dance company owned by her mother, and underwent ballet training at the School of Alberta Ballet, the training school for the Alberta Ballet Company.
+Having returned to Calgary at the age of eight, she began to train more intensively in dance and competed with Drewitz Dance Productions.
+From age 11 onward, she began training in all styles of dance at YYC Dance Project, a dance company owned by her mother, and underwent ballet training at the School of Alberta Ballet, the training school for the Alberta Ballet Company.

 McRae attended Western Canada High School and graduated online in 2021.